nikhil-vemula/nikhil-vemula.github.io/content/posts/leetcode/leetcode-daily/count-subarrays-with-score-less-than-k.md

 ## Plan

 - For every ith idx if sum(nums[:i]) * len(nums[:i]) < k then we increase the result by (right - left + 1).
-- Because all are positive integers we can be sure that all elements start at left, left+1, left+2 .. right are valid subarrays.
+- Because of the conidition that array contains only positive integers, we can be sure that all elements that start at left, left+1, left+2 .. right are valid subarrays.

 ## Implement